csecht/tic-tac-toe-tkinter/README.md

 ### Screenshots

 Player 1 wins 1st game in Player v Player mode.
-Ready for Player 1 to start 2nd game with a click (or with Return/Enter):
+Ready for Player 1 to start 2nd game with a click (or with Return/Enter).
+The result window can be repositioned from its default location.

 ![pvp-game](images/player1_wins.png)

-Autoplay random mode with alternating starting players, in progress:
+Autoplay random mode with alternating starting players, in progress, with 555 turns remaining:

 ![autoplay-game](images/autoplay.png)